Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

 In Figure \ref{fig:Fig7d}, the higher damping simulation does not experience a grain growth similar to the benchmark simulation, with many fragmented grains and disordered atoms present.
 By Figure \ref{fig:Fig7e}, most of the cell is in the disordered phase.
-There are only a few pockets of BCC atoms still present within the box.
-This is consistent with Figure \ref{fig:Fig6f} which shows that the percentage of atoms in the BCC phase at 4 strain was 2\%.
-Between 4 strain (\ref{fig:Fig7e}) and 7 strain (\ref{fig:Fig7f}), there is a noticeable grain growth, which is even more noticeable at 10 strain (\ref{fig:Fig7g}), corresponding to a larger number of atoms transitioning into the BCC phase as also seen in Figure \ref{fig:Fig6f}.
+There are only a few pockets of body-centred cubic atoms still present within the box, as per the PTM modifier.
+This is consistent with Figure \ref{fig:Fig6f} which shows that the percentage of atoms in the body-centred cubic phase at $\gamma = 4$ was 2\%.
+Between $\gamma = 4$ (\ref{fig:Fig7e}) and $\gamma = 7$ (\ref{fig:Fig7f}), there is a noticeable grain growth, which is even more noticeable at $\gamma = 10$ (\ref{fig:Fig7g}), corresponding to a larger number of atoms transitioning into the body-centred cubic phase as also seen in Figure \ref{fig:Fig6f}.

-Previous studies \cite{HUMPHREYS2004415, WANG19941193} consider DRV to be the only dynamic recovery method in ferritic steels.
-However, the data presented in Figures \ref{fig:6} and \ref{fig:7} appears to show that DRX mechanisms are at play, which agrees with the observations made by Tsuji \textit{et al.} \cite{TSUJI}, which confirmed the occurrence of DRX in BCC iron.
+Previous studies \cite{HUMPHREYS2004415, WANG19941193} consider dynamic recovery to be the dominant recovery mechanism in ferritic steels.
+However, the data presented in Figures \ref{fig:6} and \ref{fig:7} appears to show that dynamic recrystallisation mechanisms are at play, which agrees with the observations made by Tsuji \textit{et al.} \cite{TSUJI}, which confirmed the occurrence of dynamic recrytsallisation in body-centred cubic iron.

-Considering Figure \ref{fig:Fig7e} - \ref{fig:Fig7g}, the few remaining grains at 4 strain grow much larger and recrystallisation occurs.
-This process continues to produce a small number of large grains at $\varepsilon = 10$.
-This coincides with an increase in the percentage of BCC phase, as shown in \ref{fig:Fig6f}.
-Interestingly, previous analysis of Figure \ref{fig:Fig6c} showed that the grain number plateaued at around $\varepsilon = 3$ for the higher damping simulation.
-This provides further evidence for DRX, as the grain number stays constant whilst the BCC structure continues to recover.
+Considering Figure \ref{fig:Fig7e} - \ref{fig:Fig7g}, the few remaining grains at $\gamma = 4$ grow much larger and recrystallisation occurs.
+This process continues to produce a small number of large grains at $\gamma = 10$ which coincides with an increase in the percentage of BCC phase, as shown in \ref{fig:Fig6f}.
+Interestingly, previous analysis of Figure \ref{fig:Fig6c} showed that the grain number plateaued at $\sim\gamma = 3$ for the higher damping simulation.
+This provides further evidence for dynamic recrystallisation, as the grain number stays constant whilst the body-centred cubic structure continues to recover.